-Thus, storyboarding, as used in animation, has a few key elements that made it so useful:
+Thus, storyboarding, as used in animation, has a few key elements that make it so useful:

-- An inexpensive way to visualize a story before it got developed in full
+- An inexpensive way to visualize a story before it gets developed in full.

-Storyboarding, which has become a best practice and process in the movie industry, is now becoming also an essential process in business, let me show you why.
+Storyboarding, which has become a best practice and process in the movie industry, is now also an essential process in business; let me show you why.

 Empathize with your customers

 Creating a great customer experience is the highest priority at Airbnb and something that we’ve made a big part of our culture.

 Storyboarding then helped Airbnb executives and employees to understand its customers deeply.